finbourne/luminesce-sdk-java/sdk/docs/LuminesceCertificateManagementApi.md

     OffsetDateTime validityStart = OffsetDateTime.now(); // OffsetDateTime | When should the cert first be valid (defaults to the current time in UTC)
     OffsetDateTime validityEnd = OffsetDateTime.now(); // OffsetDateTime | When should the cert no longer be valid (defaults to 13 months from now)
-    Boolean dryRun = true; // Boolean | True will just validate the request, but perform no changes to any system CertificateStatus skipSystems = CertificateStatus.fromValue("None"); // CertificateStatus | Any systems that should be skipped  (if any are the certificate will not function, but can be useful for certain forms of validation) try {
+    Boolean dryRun = true; // Boolean | True will just validate the request, but perform no changes to any system try {
       CertificateState result = apiInstance.manageCertificate()
             .action(action)